LG has finally released the world’s first rollable TV

 For examples, customers no longer need to worry about not having permanent space for their flatscreens.
 Users will be able to create their own entertainment space at will with just one button.
 LG states that the TV offers three modes: Full View, Line View, and Zero View.

-Lg Zero View
+LG Zero View

 via: LG